docker/docs/config/containers/logging/local.md

 writes them to an internal storage that is optimized for performance and disk use.

-By default the `local` driver preserves 100MB of log messages per container and uses automatic compression to reduce the size on disk.
+By default, the `local` driver preserves 100MB of log messages per container and uses automatic compression to reduce the size on disk.
+The 100MB default value is based on a 20M default size for each file and a default count of 5 for the number of such files (to account for log rotation).

 > *Note*: the `local` logging driver currently uses file-based storage.
 The
 > file-format and storage mechanism are designed to be exclusively accessed by